enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 featuredImage: '2021-04-07-linked-lists.png'
 ---

+**Big O**, a highly popular notation that is often heard in the world of algorithms, performance and optimization, it is a hot topic for coding interviews in big companies such as Google, Amazon, Facebook... everybody says you should learn about it, but why? why would you or anyone learn about Big O if you are not taking interviews?
+In this article I will try to explain from my perspective about why it is useful and how you can apply it in your everyday basis to make you improve in your next implementations and code reviews.

 ## Definition

-There are multiple ways of writing algorithms and so we need a way to understand how they perform under different ocassions to determine which one works better based on our needs. <mark>**Big O** is a notatiaon that allows us to evaluate growth rates by analyzing how the **time complexity** (Time of execution) and **space complexity** (memory usage) scale for a given algorithm when larger input sizes are processed by it.
+There are multiple ways of writing algorithms, you can implement a feature in many different ways, everybody has a unique way of thinking and solving their way through problems, for this reason we need a way to understand how this different solutions perform under different scenarios to help us determine which one works better based on our needs, <mark>**Big O** is a notatiaon that allows us to evaluate this, specifically it allows us to evaluate growth rates by analyzing how the **time complexity** (Time of execution) and **space complexity** (memory usage) scale for a given algorithm when larger input sizes are processed by it</mark>.

-Truth be told I believe that every time complexity needs its own article but I am going to do my best to explain them as simple as possible here (Maybe I will start a series to explain each time complexity in more detail and with multiple examples to evaluate instead of just one).
+For a formal definition of Big O I would recommend you to read [the one from wikipedia](https://en.wikipedia.org/wiki/Big_O_notation#Formal_definition) which is actually pretty straight forward, if you have trouble understanding the formal definition **do not worry**, it is enough to understand the intuitive definition highlighted above.

-## Understanding Time Complexities
+## Understanding How to Evaluate Complexities

+To understand how to evaluate an algorithm or a piece of code we need to separate it in statements or operations and we need to understand how each of these affect the algorithm.

+Let's define some important concepts before proceeding:

+1. **Complexity** and **Performance** are two different things, The former specifies how the required resources for a program scale and the latter specifies how much of those resources is used taking into consideration the environment (the machine) in which an algorithm is running, the code, the time...
+So Complexity affects Performance but this is unidirectional, performance _does not_ affect complexity.

+2. **Statements** are the units or simple instructions executed in a program in order to perform an action, they could in example:
+    - Defining a variable `let a = 1;`
+    - Making an arithmetic operation `3 + 2`
+    - A Function call `fn()`

+There are also **Compound Statements** which contain more than one instruction or operation, one example is: `for (let i = 0; i < 10; i++) {}` which is executing a loop but at the same time defining a variable `i`, making a comparison `i < 10` and incrementing the variable `i` by 1 in each iteration.

+The idea is that you understand that <mark>programs are a conjunction of **statements** that determine their **complexity**</mark>.

+Finally two more concepts, as previously mentioned there are two types of complexities relevant to Big O:

+3. **Time Complexity** evaluates how an algorithm will scale over time, helping us understand if it will be too slow or will be fast enough for our needs.

+4. **Space Complexity** evaluates how an algorithm makes use of space over its execution, in example, how many variables we are defining, how an array or object grows to ensure that we will not cause any issues with memory consumption given our needs...

-### Constant Time
+### Constant

-Constant time or $O(1)$ makes reference to an algorithm that no matter the input size it will always take the same amount of time to perform a task (therefore it is constant throughout time when the input size grows), in example a function that validates if the first element of an array is a number:
+Constant or $O(1)$ Complexity makes reference to an algorithm that no matter the input size it will always take the same amount of time/space to perform a task (therefore it is constant when the input size grows), in example let's evaluate a function that validates if the first element of an array is a number:

 ```javascript
 function isFirstElementNumeric(list) {